-I thought I was going to miss out on pumpkin season given I left the U.S. just as Fall started this year.
+I thought I was going to miss out on pumpkin season last year when I decided to spend Fall in Australia instead of the U.S (how could I – it’s the best season of them all??).
 But a quick trip to a local market in Tasmania soon quelled my fears, and we found they had pumpkins galore still available.
-My mum didn’t quite share my excitement at the prospect of a huge pumpkin, but she certainly hasn’t been complaining about all the lovely pumpkiney goodness we have been enjoying over the past week.
+My mum didn’t quite share my excitement at the prospect of a huge pumpkin given the unseasonably warm weather, but she certainly wasn’t complaining about all the lovely pumpkiney goodness we enjoyed following my purchase.

 Making pumpkin soup from scratch really is a breeze.
 But I have to say, roasting the veggies really does intensify the flavor and makes that little bit of extra effort definitely worth the while.
 It also helps to make the soup super (haha) creamy, without the need for any cream to be added.
 Unintentional vegan pumpkin soup coming your way!

 The addition of the garlic, ginger and turmeric kicks the flavor up a notch from the traditional pumpkin and carrot soup, whilst making the bowl even more nourishing and healing for the body.
 Swirl a little bit of natural greek yoghurt on top, or substitute with some cashew cream if you want to go the vegan route.
 Either way your body will be glowing from the inside out for days to come.

 Looking for more soups to warm your belly?

 - 1 medium brown onion cut into thin wedges

 - 300 g kent pumpkin seeded, peeled and cut into 3cm chunks